 Analysis of information generated by these strategic processes that explain changes in the program's mission and strategy should be reported in this section.
 Programs should use logic models or other similar illustrations in their Self Study Reports to show the connections between the various aspects of their goals, measurements, and outcomes.
 The program should relate the information generated by these processes in their discussion of Standards 2 through 5 (how does the program's evaluation of their performance expectations lead to programmatic improvements with respect to faculty performance, serving students, and student learning).
-The program should explicitly articulate the linkage between Standard 1.3 and Standard 5.1 (how does the program's evaluation of their student learning outcomes feed into their assessment of their program's performance).
+The program should explicitly articulate the linkage between Standard 1.3 and Standard 5.1 (how does the program's evaluation of their program's performance).
 The logic model (or similar illustration) should be uploaded at the bottom of the page of the Standard.